dfuchss/fuchss.org/_projects/yarb.md

 ---
 layout: page
 category: matrix
-title: YARB
+title: yarb
 description: Yet Another Reminder Bot
 ---

-[YARB](https://github.com/dfuchss/YARB) can be used to create reminders for a specific time at a day.
-It uses the [Trixnity](https://trixnity.gitlab.io/trixnity/) framework.
+[yarb](https://github.com/dfuchss/yarb) can be used to create reminders for a specific time at a day.
+It uses the [trixnity](https://trixnity.gitlab.io/trixnity/) framework.

 ## Features